Adamtaranto/TE-Reunite/README.md

 For a set of reference transposons, collect instances from one or more genomes.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit -r REPEATS, --repeats REPEATS
+  -h, --help            Show this help message and exit.
-                        Fasta formated library of reference repeats.
-Note:
+  -r, --repeats         FASTA formatted library of reference repeats.
-                        Names must be unique.
+                        Note: Names must be unique.
-  -g GENOMES [GENOMES ...], --genomes GENOMES [GENOMES ...]
-                        Space delimited list of reference genomes used as BLAST targets.
-Fasta format. \ Note: Names of sequences must be unique across ALL genomes provided.
+  -g, --genomes         Space delimited list of reference genomes used as
+                        BLAST targets.
+FASTA format.
+                        Note: Names of sequences must be unique across ALL genomes provided.
-  -l GENOMELABELS [GENOMELABELS ...], --genomeLabels GENOMELABELS [GENOMELABELS ...]
-                        Space delimited list of genome labels. \ Note: Lables must be unique and same length as genome files list.
+  -l, --genomeLabels    Space delimited list of genome labels.
+                        Note: Labels must be unique and same length as genome files list.
-  -b BLASTTAB, --blastTAB BLASTTAB
-                        BLAST output format 6.
+  -b, --blastTAB        BLAST output in format 6.
-  --rmOut RMOUT         Repeatmasker outfile.
+  --rmOut               Repeatmasker outfile.
-  -s MINSW, --minSW MINSW
-                        Minimum Smith-Waterman alignment score if providing
+  -s, --minSW           Minimum Smith-Waterman alignment score if providing
                         hits in RepeatMasker.out format.
-  -c MINCOV, --mincov MINCOV
-                        Minimum coverage of reference sequence required for vaild hit.
+  -c, --mincov          Minimum coverage of reference sequence required for
+                        a valid hit.
                         Range: 0-1
-  -e EVAL, --eVal EVAL  Minimum e-Value required for vaild hit.
+  -e, --eVal            Minimum e-Value required for vaild hit.
-  -i MINID, --minID MINID
-                        Minimum sequence identity for vaild hit.
-Range: 0-1 -o OUTDIR, --outDir OUTDIR
+  -i, --minID           Minimum sequence identity for vaild hit.
+                        Range: 0-1
-                        Write reunited transposon families to this directory.
+  -o, --outDir          Write reunited transposon families to this directory.
   --onlyhits            If set, suppress output clusters containing only the
                         reference repeat with no additional hits.
-  --pOverlap POVERLAP   Minimum overlap between hits from two refTEs for hit
+  --pOverlap            Minimum overlap between hits from two refTEs for hit
+                        loci to be considered as shared.
+Length of intersect as proportion of either hit in a pair of hits must be
+                        >= to this value.
+                        i.e. A small insert in a larger repeat will have an overlap of 1.
+                        Range: 0-1
-                        loci to be considered as shared. \ Length of intersect as prop. of either hit in pair of hits must be >= to this value. \ i.e. A small insert in a larger repeat will have an overlap of 1.
-Range: 0-1 --reportoverlaps      Report clusters of reference repeats which share hit locations overlapping >= 1bp with at least \ one other member of the cluster.
-Use as guide to curate and merge redundant reference repeats.
+  --reportoverlaps      Report clusters of reference repeats which share hit
+                        locations overlapping >= 1bp with at least  one other member of the cluster.
+Use as a guide to curate and merge redundant reference repeats.
   --writeoverlaps       If set with 'reportoverlaps', write groups of
-                        potentially redundant reference repeats \ to multi FASTA files for inspection.
+                        potentially redundant reference repeats to multi-FASTA
+                        files for inspection.
 ```

 # License